Traffic Safety Report

 REACH works to highlight disparities in traffic incidents and casualties and create pathways to policy and systems change.

-Not only do Black communities face challenges engaging in a simple and effective method of preventative health care but are also overrepresented in traffic casualties in the county.
-Commissioned by REACH and by spearheaded by Multnomah County’s Healthy Homes and Communities Manager Brendon Haggerty, MURP, the traffic safety report is a collaboration of government and community.
+In 2021, REACH commissioned a report to examine the unique challenges Black residents face living and working in high-crash areas.
+The report was spearheaded by Multnomah County’s Healthy Homes and Communities Manager Brendon Haggerty, MURP, the traffic safety report is a collaboration of government and community.

 Informed by a previous initiative, Walking While Black from REACH partner Oregon Walks, the report consolidates 250 responses from the Action Communities for Health, Innovation and Environmental Change (ACHIEVE) Coalition and individuals across the region on a multitude of topics.
 The ACHIEVE Coalition provided valuable feedback that resulted in tangible changes and highlighted areas of concern to residents regarding traffic safety including racism and policing practices.